 Contracts or Arrangements with Related Parties

-The Policy on materiality of related party transactions and dealingwith related party transactions as approved by the Board may be accessed on the Company'swebsite at www.maxfinancialservices.com/wp-content/uploads/2022/07/Annual-Report-Doc-2021-22.zip
+The Policy on materiality of related party transactions and dealingwith related party transactions as approved by the Board may be accessed on theCompany's website at https://www.maxfinancialservices.com/wp-content/uploads/2022/07/Annual-Report-Doc-2021-22.zip

-Particulars of Conservation Of Energy Technology Absorption andForeign Exchange Earnings & Outgo
+Particulars of Conservation of Energy Technology Absorption andForeign Exchange Earnings & Outgo

 The information on conservation of energy technology absorption andforeign exchange earnings & outgo as stipulated under Section 134(3)(m) of the Actread with Companies (Accounts) Rules 2014 is as follows:

 a) Conservation of Energy

-(i) the steps taken or impact on conservation of energy:Regular efforts are made to conserve the energy through various means such as use of low energyconsuming lightings etc.
+(i) the steps are taken or impact of the conservation of energy:Regular efforts are made to conserve the energy through various means such as the use oflow energy-consuming lighting etc.